"The Gravity of Intention: From Manifestation to Inner Awakening"

 First: Learn to distinguish between “what I can control” and “what I cannot control.”

 This echoes ancient Stoic wisdom.
-Weather, economic environment, others’ opinions, sudden accidents… these all fall into the category of “what I cannot control.”
-Over-anxiety or self-blame for these things is a meaningless waste of energy.
+The weather, the economic environment, other people’s opinions, sudden accidents… these all fall into the category of “what I cannot control.”
+Excessive anxiety or self-blame over these things is a meaningless waste of energy.

 What I can control is only one thing: my reaction to these things.

-The company went bankrupt; that’s the 10% I couldn’t control.
-But next, do I choose to be demoralized and resentful, or do I choose to review my experience and look for new opportunities?
+My company went bankrupt; that’s the 10% I can’t control.
+But what next?
+Do I choose to be dejected and complain, or do I choose to review my experience and look for new opportunities?
 That’s the 90% I can control.
 My “power of intention” should be used here.
 Used to shape my “reaction pattern” to difficulties, not to fantasize that “difficulties shouldn’t happen at all.”

 Second: View “attraction” as a catalyst for “strategic planning,” not a substitute.